ineedbots/iw4_bot_warfare/README.md

 - bots_main_firstIsHost - a boolean value (0 or 1), the first player to connect is considered a host

-- bots_main_GUIDs - a list of GUIDs (comma seperated) of players who will be considered a host
+- bots_main_GUIDs - a list of GUIDs (comma separated) of players who will be considered a host

 - bots_main_waitForHostTime - a float value, how long in seconds to wait for the host player to connect before adding in bots